chef/chef-web-docs/chef_master/source/community_contributions.rst

 Contribution Process
 =====================================================
-We have a 3 step process for contributions:
+We have a 4 step process for contributions:

 #.
+Fork the project repository to your own GitHub account.
-Commit changes to a git branch, making sure to sign-off those changes for the Developer Certificate of Origin with ``git commit -s``
+#.
+Commit your changes to your fork, making sure to sign-off those changes for the Developer Certificate of Origin with ``git commit -s``
 #.
 Create a GitHub Pull Request for your change, following the instructions in the pull request template.
 #.
 Perform a Code Review with the project maintainers on the pull request.